mlflow.projects module provides an API for running MLflow projects locally or remotely.

 experiment_id – ID of experiment under which to launch the run.

-backend – Execution backend for the run: MLflow provides built-in support for “local”, “databricks”, or “kubernetes” (experimental).
+backend – Execution backend for the run: MLflow provides built-in support for “local”, “databricks”, and “kubernetes” (experimental) backends.
 If running against Databricks, will run against a Databricks workspace determined as follows: if a Databricks tracking URI of the form

 databricks://profilehas been set (e.g. by setting the MLFLOW_TRACKING_URI environment variable), will run against the workspace specified by <profile>.
 Otherwise, runs against the workspace specified by the default Databricks CLI profile.

 backend_config – A dictionary, or a path to a JSON file (must end in ‘.json’), which will be passed as config to the backend.
 The exact content which should be provided is different for each execution backend and is documented at https://www.mlflow.org/docs/latest/projects.html.

 use_conda – If True (the default), create a new Conda environment for the run and install project dependencies within that environment.
 Otherwise, run the project in the current environment without installing any project dependencies.